-Maybe you’ve experienced this scenario before: A well-intentioned member of your organization hears about an ‘amazing grant’ that could fund a new project.
-They rush into your office with breathless anticipation of all your organization will be able to do with this new- found wealth.
+As a nonprofit finance leader, maybe you’ve experienced this scenario before: A well-intentioned member of your organization hears about an amazing grant that could fund a new project.
+They rush into your office with breathless anticipation of all that your organization will be able to do with this newfound funding.
 In a torrent of excitement, the staff member charges off at the chance to increase grant revenue.

-1. Does this grant—and the associated program—fit within the clearly defined bounds of your mission?
+- Does this grant—and the associated program—fit within the clearly defined bounds of your mission?

-Before the cavalry rides off with their grant riding pens held high, you as the financial leader of the organization will need to lead the staff down the path of answering a few questions to determine if this is a star grant or a black hole project.
-This should be a pretty easy question to answer.
-If not, before moving to the next question, it may be time to have senior leadership and the board take a strong look at your stated mission and ascertain if it is still on-message today.
+As the financial leader of the organization, you need to lead the staff down the path of answering a few questions to determine if this grant is a star or blackhole before the cavalry rides off with their grant writing pens held high.
+This should be a relatively easy question to answer.
+If not—before moving to the next question—it may be time to have senior leadership and the board take a strong look at your stated mission and ascertain if it is still on-message today.

-3. Does your organization have the capacity to execute with high quality on this newly proposed program?
+- Does your organization have the capacity to execute with high quality on this newly proposed program?

 - Are there programs that fit into your plan that are scheduled to begin beyond the current operating cycle?

-4. Will this funding be in place for the foreseeable future?
+- Will this funding be in place for the foreseeable future?

 If this is a one-year grant, what is the likelihood that it will be on a renewal schedule for at least several years moving forward?
 If it’s not likely to renew, is your development team ready to obtain support for continual funding of this program without the grant?